Joe12387/overpoweredjs-api/README.md

-# OverpoweredJS API
+# OverpoweredJS API Documentation

 ## Overview
 OverpoweredJS is a browser fingerprinting API designed to identify and track browser instances.
-This API aids in distinguishing unique users and detecting potential bots, enhancing security for website operators.
-The service currently supports a wide range of browsers and is evolving into a commercial API priced at $1 per 1,000 requests, though it remains free to use without signup or API key in its prototype stage.
+It helps website operators distinguish unique users and detect potential bots, enhancing website security.
+The service currently supports a wide range of browsers and is evolving into a commercial API priced by usage, though it remains free to use without signup or API key in its prototype stage.

 ## Browser Compatibility

- * Supported Browsers: As of October 2024, OverpoweredJS supports all modern browsers, including Chromium-based options (including Google Chrome, Microsoft Edge, and Opera) as well as Firefox, Brave, and Safari.
+- Supported Browsers: As of October 2024, OverpoweredJS supports all modern browsers, including Chromium-based browsers (Google Chrome, Microsoft Edge, Opera), as well as Firefox, Brave, and Safari.
- * Browser Consistency: While most browsers can generate unique clusterUUID identifiers, some configurations or environments (including Safari, Firefox, and Brave) may produce collisions (two or more devices with the same `clusterUUID`).
+- Browser Consistency: While most browsers can generate unique clusterUUID identifiers, some configurations or environments—particularly Safari, Firefox, and Brave—may produce collisions (instances where two or more devices share the same clusterUUID; view uniqueness for more information).

-## Use
+## Getting Started

-Embed the API on any page served via HTTPS:
+To start using OverpoweredJS, embed the API script on any page served via HTTPS:

 ```html
 <script src="https://v0.telemetry.overpoweredjs.com/opjs.min.js"></script>
 ```

-Get the fingerprint object & send it to the server, then log the results:
+Invoke the API by calling:

 ```js
 opjs().then((fp) => console.log(fp));
 ```

+This function retrieves the fingerprint object, which you can then send to your server or use directly in your client-side code.

 ## API Response Structure

-When you make a request to the OverpoweredJS API, you’ll receive a response similar to this:
+When you call the OverpoweredJS API, it returns a fingerprint object similar to the following:

 ```json
 {
   "clusterUUID": "AB-CDE-FGH-IJK",